Bugatti Type 32: Design

-Brakes hydraulically actuated at the front and mechanically actuated (metal cable) at the rear.
+Brakes were hydraulically actuated at the front and mechanically actuated (metal cable) at the rear.

 The Type 32 was the first Bugatti to be fitted with roller-bearing big ends in order to improve the bottom-end reliability.
 (Note: Bugatti was rather later than most manufacturers in the incorporation of a fully pressurised oil system, preferring a splash "spit and hope" delivery method.)

 The Type 32 also broke new ground (for a racing Bug) by using a three-speed and reverse transaxle unit, the exceptionally short wheelbase and long straight-8 engine making a conventional gearbox difficult to accommodate.
 It also heralded a hydraulic front brake actuation.

-Despite the low center of gravity, its grip on the road was not good.
+Despite the low center of gravity, its grip on the road was poor.
 The reason for this was due to its aerodynamics being similar to that of a wing profile, which meant that the vehicle could tend to rise at high speeds.
 Also, its short wheelbase contributed to the problem.